Krsna (rapper): 2016-2021: Comeback and further successes

-2022-present: Collaborations, EPs and Yours Truly
+2022-present: Collaborations, mainstream success and Yours Truly

-In 2022, he featured on Karan Aujla's song 'Ykwim', and also made an appearance in the music video.
+In 2022, he featured on Karan Aujla's song "Ykwim", and also made an appearance in the music video.
 In the same year, also collaborated with British rapper French the Kid, on the song "10 Pe 10", which was released in November 2022, with an accompanying music video.

+After the release of some tracks containing subliminal disses on each other, the beef between KR$NA and Emiway Bantai escalated in 2022, when Emiway released "Chusamba", in response to which KR$NA released "Lil Bunty".
+Emiway again responded with "KR L$DA SIGN", and KR$NA released "Machayenge 4", referring to Emiway's popular song series.
+Emiway retorted with his own version of "MACHAYENGE 4", and was met with widespread backlash, which prompted him to delete the track for a while after its original release.

 Kaul with Brodha V won the Radio City Freedom Awards 2023 on 31 March 2023, for the Best Indie Collaboration.
 The two won the Freedom Awards 7 for the song "Forever", which was released in September 2022.
-Starting in 2023, Kaul released a series of EPs, which featured collaborations from fellow rappers, and producers in the Desi hip-hop scene.
+Starting in 2023, Kaul released a series of EPs, which featured collaborations from fellow rappers, and producers in the desi hip-hop scene.
 His first EP, Time Will Tell, released in March 2023 and featured Pakistani rappers Talha Anjum, and Talhah Yunus, and production from their frequent collaborators, Umair and Jokhay.
 His second EP, FAR FROM OVER, released in August 2023, and featured the Indian hip-hop duo Seedhe Maut, musician AR Paisley and production from Bharg.
-His third EP, For The Day One$, which released in the following year, also featured production from Bharg, and collaborations from rappers Faris Shafi, Karma, and singer Lisa Mishra.
+His third EP, For The Day One$, which released in 2024, also featured production from Bharg, and guest appearances from rappers Faris Shafi, Karma, and singer Lisa Mishra.